 The limited resources and capabilities of the Somali government, along with the lack of a strong and consistent naval presence in the region, have also made it difficult to combat piracy effectively.
 These factors, combined with the strategic location of Somalia along busy shipping routes, are the main reasons for piracy incidents in this area.

-Why it’s considered dangerous: The predominant threat here comes from piracy.
+Why it’s considered one of the world's most dangerous routes for shipping: The predominant threat here comes from piracy.

 The modern-day Somali pirates are heavily armed, extremely aggressive, and notoriously unpredictable.